alphalemon/alphalemon-docs/add-custom-theme.rst

     alphalemon:generate:themplates

-This command will generate the config files that defines the theme's templates.
-If there's something wrong, a notice is displayed.
+This command will generate the config files that defines the theme's templates and their slots.
+If there's something goes wrong, a notice is displayed.

 Override a template
 -------------------